Tokoroa: Railway

-Taupo Totara Timber Company Railway
+A container terminal opened in 2015.
+The line has a speed limit, with a limit over the Wiltsdown Road crossing to the south.

+Railway history, 1905 - 1946: TTT Railway

-In the early 1900s the Taupo Totara Timber Company (TTT) built a 51 mi railway between its sawmilling centre at Mokai (near Taupō). and Putāruru, where it connected with the NZ Government Railway.
+In the early 1900s the Taupo Totara Timber Company (TTT) acquired bush blocks north and north-west of Lake Taupō and erected a sawmill at Mokai.
+The company built a 51 mi railway between its sawmilling centre at Mokai (near Taupō) and Putāruru, where it connected with the NZ Government Railway.
 The TTT line crossed the Tokoroa Plains, passing through the area that has become the town of Tokoroa.